builtinbruges/builtinbruges.com/_posts/2012-08-20-debugging-xhr-requests-with-safari-6.md

 However, the webkit nightlies also feature the new debug window so I guess it's only a matter of time before Chrome also gets this new window.

 I hope this gets fixed rather sooner than later.
 Anyone know a solution or other workaround for this problem?
 Contact me on [twitter](http://www.twitter.com/brtdv "@brtdv")!

+#### Update 2014-02-05

+This has been fixed in Safari 7 on OS X Mavericks.
+You'll now be able to see the POST parameters in XHR requests again!
+Great!